Gbemiga97/IAM_Portfolio/Cloud Access Control and Authentication in Microsoft Entra ID/Lab.md

 - A custom-built HR Web App (hosted on Azure App Service).

 However, Cousera’s leadership is concerned about unauthorized access and inconsistent user permissions.
-You’ve been brought in as a Microsoft Entra ID Administrator to strengthen authentication and authorization controls — ensuring secure, seamless access for employees, contractors, and admins.
+I was brought in as a Microsoft Entra ID Administrator to strengthen authentication and authorization controls, ensuring secure and seamless access for employees, contractors, and administrators.

 ## 🧠 Project Objectives:
 **1. Implement Secure Authentication in Microsoft Entra ID**